silentrain/retina-sprite-mapper/README.md

 * Allow for multiple sprite selectors to be compiled in single @media
 * Add SVG support as primary option, and offer retina, then standard sprite as fallbacks

-See example.html and retina-sprites.scss for implimentation & testing.
+See [retina-sprites.scss](https://github.com/krisbulman/retina-sprite-mapper/blob/master/sass/_retina-sprites.scss) for implimentation & testing.

 Requirements: Sass + Compass